Save Smart With Share Certificates from RTN

 2.25% APY 18-month certificate

-RTN Share Savings Certificates are a safe and secure way to save your money for a rainy day, or perhaps a special occasion that may be coming up.
-We offer competitive rates with a minimum deposit of $1,000.
+RTN share certificates are a safe and secure way to plan for retirement, save for a rainy day, or perhaps for that special occasion in the future.
+We offer competitive rates with a minimum deposit of $1,000 on many certificates.

-You can open high yield savings certificates at terms from three months to 60 months (five years).
-The longer the term of the Savings Certificate, the higher rate of interest you’ll earn.
+You can open high yielding certificates with terms from three months to 60 months (five years) for personal, non-retirement and/or IRA accounts.
+The longer the term of the share certificate, the higher rate of dividends you’ll earn.
 Premium rates are paid on investments of $50,000 or more.
 Dividends are paid and compounded monthly.

 Your RTN Savings Certificate funds are federally insured by the National Credit Union Administration (NCUA), an agency of the U.S. Government, up to $250,000 per account by ownership type.
 Account balances in excess of the amounts insured by NCUA are insured in full by the Massachusetts Share Insurance Corporation (MSIC).

-*Share Savings Certificate 37-Month Special is a limited time promotional offer and is subject to change or be withdrawn at any time.
+*These share certificate offers are for a limited time and may be changed or withdrawn at any time.
 Go to the Rates Page for important disclosure information.